getskillsdev/claude-astro-6-cf-starter/README.md

-# astro-6
+# claude-astro-6-cf-starter

+Want to try out Astro 6 but not sure how to get it setup with Cloudflare?

+Want to build a full-stack Astro 6 site on Cloudflare Pages - static pages plus a D1-backed REST API — without spending hours wiring up the adapter, Drizzle, Vitest, and sharp?

-Scaffold Astro 6 projects on Cloudflare Pages with Tailwind CSS v4, D1 + Drizzle REST APIs, and Vitest.
+This starter scaffolds an Astro 6 projects - ready for Cloudflare Pages with Tailwind CSS v4, D1 + Drizzle REST APIs, and Vitest - all configured and ready to go!

+This claude skill will ask you: if you need an API, and will then generate your first API endpoint using solid REST best practices - also includes tests.

 ## Why use this?